bibleexchange/courses/church-history/en/300_imperial-church/imperial-church.md

 The creed says that Jesus is "light from light."
 How could you separate light from the sun?
 In the same way, how could you separate God (the Father) from God (the Son)?

+The council did not "create" the idea of the Trinity, since the Trinity was a part of church worship since the beginning (for example, it was used in the baptism rite).
+In Nicea they formed the vocabulary to describe what they already believed about God.

 ### The First Council at Ephesus (AD 431)

 The Council of Nicea resolved that Jesus was both God and man, but there were still questions about the nature of Jesus.
 How much of Him was God and how much was man?
 Did He have two minds?
 Could Jesus have sinned because of the human side?
 Two church leaders gave answers to these types of questions.
 They were Nestorius and Cyril.